Constance I of Sicily: Claim to Sicily

 Knowing that Sicily's Norman aristocracy would not welcome a Hohenstaufen king, William made the nobles, and the important men of his court, promise to recognize Constance's succession if he died without direct heirs.
 Nevertheless, after his unexpected death in 1189, Tancred seized the throne.
 Tancred was illegitimate but he had the support of most of the great men of the kingdom such as Vice-Chancellor Matthew of Ajello.
 On the other hand, Archbishop Walter of the Mill and most of the aristocracy supported Constance.
 Matthew was able to induce Walter and other barons to support Tancred.

-Joan of England, widow of William, believed Constance to be the rightful successor and vocally supported the Germans; in response Tancred put Queen Joan under house arrest and confiscated her vast estates, which enraged her brother King Richard I of England.
+Joan of England, widow of William, believed Constance to be the rightful successor and vocally supported the Germans; in response Tancred put Queen Joan under house arrest and confiscated her vast estates, which enraged her brother King Richard I of England, who later rescued her.

 First expedition

-While Constance's father-in-law, Frederick Barbarossa, was on a crusade, Henry and Constance were forced to stay in Germany and could not press her claim to Sicily.
+While Constance's father-in-law, Frederick Barbarossa, was on a crusade, Henry and Constance were forced to stay in Germany and could not press her claim to the Sicilian crown.
 Emperor Frederick died in 1190 and the following year Henry and Constance were crowned emperor and empress.
-Constance then accompanied her husband at the head of a substantial imperial army to forcefully take the Sicilian throne from Tancred with the support of the loyal Pisa fleet.
-The northern towns of Sicily opened their gates to Henry, including the earliest Norman strongholds Capua and Aversa.
+Constance then accompanied her husband at the head of a substantial imperial army to forcefully take the Sicilian throne from Tancred with the support of the loyal Pisan fleet.
+The northern towns of the kingdom opened their gates to Henry, including the earliest Norman strongholds Capua and Aversa.
 Salerno, Roger II's mainland capital, sent word ahead that Henry was welcome and invited Constance to stay in her father's old palace to escape the summer heat, and take treatment from doctors for her infirm health.
-Welcomed as though, Constance felt many citizens were still loyal to Tancred as they whispered in groups quietly.
+Though welcomed, Constance felt many citizens were still loyal to Tancred as they whispered in groups quietly.

-At Naples Henry met the first resistance of the whole campaign, and were held up well into the southern summer from May to August, by which time much of the army had succumbed to malaria and disease.
-Even Henry himself fell ill; Henry of Welf, who was also participating in the siege of Naples, deserted to Germany and falsely claimed that the emperor had died and tried to underline his own abilities as a possible successor.
-Although Henry VI recovered, as a result, the imperial army was forced to withdraw from Sicily altogether.
+At Naples, Henry met the first resistance of the whole campaign, and was held up well into the southern summer from May to August, by which time much of the army had succumbed to malaria and other diseases.
+Even Henry himself fell ill.
+Henry of Welf, who was also participating in the siege of Naples, deserted to Germany, falsely claimed that the emperor had died, and touted himself as a possible successor.
+Although Henry VI recovered, the imperial army was forced to withdraw from the kingdom altogether.
 Constance remained in Salerno with a small garrison as a sign that Henry would soon return.